 What approaches to open source collaboration with other organizations are beneficial?

 Consider the addition of item V.4 to Supplement 5 to ITU-T A-series Recommendations “Guidelines for collaboration and exchange of information with other organizations”.
 TSAG agreed at its plenary on 22 July 2016 to approve A.Supp5 without item V.4 in Appendix V “Guidelines for multilateral collaboration” “V.4 For a better coordination of the work between the many organizations involved and in particular when it may be useful to involve organizations which are not developing standards, the study group may consider using an existing (or establishing a new) joint coordination activity (see [ITU-T A.1], clause 2.2).
-Otherwise, if deemed useful, the terms of reference could propose the establishment of a steering committee composed of representatives from the involved organizations and responsible of managing the multilateral collaboration.”442
+Otherwise, if deemed useful, the terms of reference could propose the establishment of a steering committee composed of representatives from the involved organizations and responsible of managing the multilateral collaboration.”

+Consider the addition of text indicating the deadline for posting the TD describing qualification for A.4 & A.6.
+An example deadline per A.25:

+“normally at least one month before the start of the meeting at which the ITU-T Recommendation (or other ITU-T document) is planned for determination for TAP consultation, or consent for AAP last call (or agreement)”

+Consider the Annex A membership qualification criteria “3) Membership/participation (openness)” of Recommendations A.4, A.5 and A.6 with a goal to ensure that sufficient detail is documented in the resulting qualification.

+Consider if further details are required to clarify “Intellectual property rights (IPR) issues (patents, copyrights, trademarks)” contained in the in-force ITU-T Rec A.25 clause 6.2.3.4 (see also the draft revision clauses 6.1.2.4, 6.1.6 and Annex A, in TD442).

 _____________________